 Board Meetings.
-Our board of directors held five regularly scheduled meetings including one held in conjunction with an annual strategic planning meeting during 2014.
-Each director attended at least 75% of the total number of board and committee meetings held while he or she served as a director or member of a standing committee in 2014.
-All of the directors who served on the board at the time of the 2014 Annual Meeting of Shareholders attended the meeting.
+Our board of directors held nine meetings including one held in conjunction with an annual strategic planning meeting during 2016.
+Each director attended at least 75% of the total number of board and committee meetings held while he or she served as a director or member of a standing committee in 2016.
+All of the directors who served on the board at the time of the 2016 Annual Meeting of Shareholders attended the meeting with the exception of Ms. Carter and Ms. Lawrence, both of whom were attending graduation ceremonies for their children.
 All nominees and continuing directors are encouraged to attend the annual meetings of shareholders.